 Students are responsible for their enrollment!
 Effective fall 2006, enrolled students must take action to drop/withdraw themselves from any classes.
 The University no longer cancels students' classes for failure to settle their account.

 If you drop or withdraw from one or more full-semester courses through the first week of a fall or spring semester, you will receive a 100 percent credit; during the second week, a 75 percent credit.
 During the third week of the semester, a 50 percent credit; and during the fourth week, a 25 percent credit.* No refund will be made thereafter.
 Refund checks, if applicable, will be issued by the Bursar’s Office subsequent to the refund period.
 Refer to the refund schedule for specific dates.

-- Through the first week of the semester (100 percent credit*): After early registration and through the first week of the semester, students may withdraw from all classes online via myUSI, using the Add or Drop Classes function (refer to the Schedule of Classes for Web registration details).
+- Through the first week of the semester (100 percent credit*): After priority registration and through the first week of the semester, students may withdraw from all classes online via myUSI, using the Add or Drop Classes function (refer to the Schedule of Classes for Web registration details).
 Computer stations are also available in the Registrar's Office for students who need assistance with the withdrawal process.
 Students may also withdraw from the term in person at the Registrar's Office; only the student's signature is required.

 If a student receives financial aid but is unsure of the impact a Withdrawal From the Semester/Term will have on that financial aid, it is recommended that the student contact the Student Financial Assistance Office prior to the withdrawal.
 Students with a Stafford Loan must schedule an exit counseling session.
 Failure to complete the exit counseling session will prevent the release of the student’s academic transcript.